the impact of sports on academic performance

 Additionally, student-athletes may be eligible for athletic-based scholarships, as well as need-based and merit-based financial aid, that can alleviate the stress of paying for college.
 These scholarships often take some of the pressure of paying for college off an individual’s mind and open them up to focus on their studies and sports commitments rather than adding a job to their already full plate.

-While playing sports in college can be challenging as athletes manage their multiple responsibilities, the beneficial effects on student’s academic performance, physical health, and strength of social bonds reveal how valuable sports programs can be.
+While playing sports in college can be challenging as athletes manage their multiple responsibilities, the beneficial impact of sports on academic performance, physical health, and strength of social bonds reveal how valuable sports programs can be for students.

 Let’s hit the court/field/gym!